-I’ve talked about this particular pattern enough to a point where I’m simply doing to link to a definition of it.
+I’ve talked about this particular pattern enough to a point where I’m simply going to link to a definition of it.
 If you’re reading this page, you’re likely well-aware of the various hooks and how to use them to in WordPress.

-But the reason I want to mention it because rather than thinking about hooking up a function to fire whenever something happens, I want you to think of an object that subscribes to an event when it occurs.
+But the reason I want to mention it is because rather than thinking about hooking up a function to fire whenever something happens, I want you to think of an object that subscribes to an event when it occurs.

 This means that we’ll need a type of subscriber class.

 WordPress API Classes

 Secondly, we need classes that are responsible for interfacing directly with WordPress.
 These are the classes that call to the WordPress API and register whatever it is they are responsible for doing.